Senior Angels volunteers

 Senior Angels is SCI’s flexible volunteer program, providing a variety of ways to make a difference in an older adult’s life.
-Each month, Senior Angels receive a monthly calendar that lists projects and opportunities to volunteer.
-Angels sign up for what interests them and meets their schedule.
+Angels sign up for what interests them and works with their schedule.

 The administrative office is open Monday-Friday, 8:30am-5pm.
 Volunteer opportunities are available throughout the week and day.